 Your starting amount from the National Insurance record before 6th April 2016 is £120 a week.

 You add a further six (6) years to your National Insurance record after 5th April 2016.
 Each year adds about £5.13 a week to your State Pension.
 Thus, the extra six years that you have will add about £30.78 for a total of about £150.78.

 If your starting amount for the new State Pension is above £179.60 the extra amount is your 'protected payment'.
 The protected payment amount gets added to your full new State Pension payment.

 Note: Qualifying years after the 5th of April 2016 do not add extra money to your new State Pension payment.

 To get the full new State Pension you must have 35 qualifying years.
 Having somewhere between 10 and 35 years means you will get a proportion of the full new State Pension.

-After the 6th of April 2016 (having reached retirement age) you have 25 qualifying years on your NI record.
+An Example: After the 6th of April 2016 (having reached retirement age) you have 20 qualifying years on your NI record.

-Your new State Pension will be approximately £113.97 per week.
+Using the new State Pension calculator this example would be approximately £102.62 per week.